AviatrixSystems/Docs/HowTos/VPN_SAML.rst

 Pre Installation Check List

 	1. Aviatrix Controller is setup and running.
-	2. Have a valid Okta account with admin access.
+	2. Have a valid IDP account with admin access.
 	3. Download and install the Aviatrix SAML client These prerequisites are explained in detail below.